 - the deceased was UK domiciled and UK resident

-- there is a valid Will and a valid appointment of Executor, the Will having been executed in the UK
+- there is a valid Will and a valid appointment of an Executor

 - the Probate Registry does not raise any enquiries over the application for the Grant

 - the original Will is available to lodge with the Probate Registry